algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 - After you create your collection you can set the read and write access on your data collection.
 We are going to select **"Private"** since only you will be calling your algorithm in this instance.

 - Now, let's put some data into your newly created data collection.
-You can either drag and drop the files [TF MNIST FILE REPLACE](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/tensorflow-mnist-cpu/) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.
+You can either drag and drop the files in the folder: [tensorflow-mnist-cpu/data](https://github.com/algorithmiaio/sample-apps/raw/master/algo-dev-demo/tensorflow-mnist-cpu/data) or you can click **"Drop files here to upload"** from where you stored the repo on your computer.

 ## Create Your Algorithm